pipefunc/pipefunc/docs/source/concepts/execution-and-parallelism.md

 These methods are used to execute the pipeline but have different use cases:

 - `pipeline.run(output_name, kwargs)` is used to execute the pipeline as a function and is fully sequential.
+The `output_name` is optional; if omitted, the unique leaf node is used, or all leaf nodes if there are multiple (returning a tuple).
 It allows going from any input arguments to any output arguments.
 It does **not** support map-reduce operations.
 Internally, it keeps all intermediate results in memory in a dictionary.
 - `pipeline.map(inputs, ...)` is used to execute the pipeline in parallel.
 It supports map-reduce operations and is optimized for parallel execution.
 Internally, it puts all intermediate results in a {class}`~pipefunc.map.StorageBase` (there are implementations for storing on disk or in memory).

 ```{note}